ngeiswei/ardour/gtk2_ardour/tracker/README.md

 # Next

+- [ ] NEXT.15: search in the code where knowing the id allows to call the right processor.
+In the test-tracker session (on the desktop) the id of DX10 is 272.
 - [ ] NEXT.14: find the PBD::ID when/if needed + other change type signatures
       to include PBD::ID
 - [ ] NEXT.13: support processor in `Grid::redisplay_track_all_automations` and